WHOIGit/amplify-stateful-microservice/README.md

 ## Creating a New Service

-The shared `amplify_microservice` package lets you wrap any IFCB algorithm in the same REST/S3 workflow.
+The shared `amplify_microservice` package lets you wrap any algorithm in the same REST/S3 workflow.
 To create a new service:

 1. **Create a package** (e.g., `my_algorithm_service/`).
 2. **Subclass `BaseProcessor`**: